Scholar Handbook

 Canvas

 As of Spring 2019, Washington University uses Canvas as its online learning management system for all courses.
-Coursemasters often post course syllabi and assignment information on Canvas so scholars should make sure they have access to the Canvas page for each course before the first class meeting.
+Course instructors often post course syllabi and assignment information on Canvas so scholars should make sure they have access to the Canvas page for each course before the first class meeting.
 For questions and information about using Canvas, visit MyCanvas website.
-Use your WUSTL Key and password to log in to Canvas here.
+Use your WashU Key and password to log in to Canvas here.
 For help using Canvas, there is a large selection of supporting documents and several ways to access support via the Help button when logged in to your Canvas account.

 Zoom